portalcorp/zola/AI_SDK_5_MIGRATION.md

 - [ ] Test file attachments (if applicable)

 ### 7.4 Fix Any Issues
-- [ ] Addressed all TypeScript errors
+- [x] Addressed all TypeScript errors
-- [ ] Fixed any runtime errors
+- [ ] Fixed any runtime errors (to be tested)
-- [ ] All FIXME comments from Phase 3 resolved
+- [x] All FIXME comments from Phase 3 resolved
-- [ ] No migration-related TODOs remain
+- [x] No migration-related TODOs remain

 **After completing Phase 7, you can optionally proceed to Phase 8 (manual database migration) or skip to Phase 9.**